Week 10 Exercises: Structural Equation Modelling (SEM)

 The “Theory of Planned Behaviour” is a theory about why people engage in certain behaviours.
 It has been applied in many contexts, and here we are testing the theory as a model of why people exercise.

 The theory is represented in the diagram in Figure 1 (only the latent variables and not the measured items are shown).
 Attitudes refer to the extent to which a person has a favourable view of exercising; subjective norms refer to whether they believe others whose opinions they care about believe exercise to be a good thing; and perceived behavioural control refers to the extent to which they believe exercising is under their control.
 Intentions refer to whether a person intends to exercise and behaviour is a measure of the extent to which they exercised.
-Each construct is measured using four items.
+Each construct is measured using four items apart from intentions which has five.

 Figure 1: Theory of planned behaviour (latent variables only)